 Further, it allows certain businesses to remain open and citizens to travel to and from grocery stores, gas stations, health care facilities, liquor stores, and for vehicle repair and sale, child care (under certain limits), bicycle sale and repair, and related businesses to maintain safety and sanitation.

 It further provides a blanket exemption for certain “critical sectors” and their workers where the worker could not otherwise perform the work from home.
 This includes such things as health care and public health, law enforcement, food and agriculture, energy and other utilities, transportation and logistics (including road construction and public transit), public works, communication and information technology, and governmental functions again, among many others.

 The order is only 11 pages consisting mostly of exemptions.
 Employers and employees should carefully review the order and the earlier orders to determine their individual requirements.
 The full order can be found here.

-The order incorporates by reference a guidance document from the United States Department of Homeland Security, Cybersecurity & Infrastructure Security Agency (“CISA”) which can be found here.
+The order incorporates by reference a guidance document from the United States Department of Homeland Security, Cybersecurity & Infrastructure Security Agency (“CISA”).

 Note, however, that CISA updates its guidance fairly frequently.
 It has updated the guidance at least once since Governor Walz’s order.

 Also, all Minnesota executive orders can be found here.